supercat1337/dom-scope/README.md

 console.log(c instanceof HTMLDivElement); // true
 ```

-dom-scope also provides full type support, so you can get autocompletion and type checking for your refs when using TypeScript.
-Additionally, you can check the refs at runtime using the "checkRefs" method.
+dom-scope supports full type safety, providing autocompletion and type checking for your refs in TypeScript.
+Additionally, you can validate the refs at runtime using the "checkRefs" method.

 ```js
 import { DomScope } from "dom-scope";